mmaakh/fsdb/README.md

 Introduction
 ============

-This is a Python module that implements a key-value store with the following
+This is a simple, yet scalable, Python module that implements a key-value store with the following properties:
-properties:

   * **RAM efficient:** only the queried key value is stored in RAM.
 The reset of the key values are kept on disk.